 When is an estate subject to the New York estate tax?

-For New York residents, an estate may be subject to the New York estate tax if the total of the federal gross estate, plus the federal adjusted taxable gifts and specific exemption, exceeds $1,000,000.
+For New York residents who die on or before March 31, 2014, an estate may be subject to the New York estate tax if the total of the federal gross estate, plus the federal adjusted taxable gifts and specific exemption, exceeds $1,000,000.

-For nonresident U.S. citizens, an estate may be subject to the New York estate tax if it includes real estate or tangible personal property having a situs within the state of New York and the gross estate, plus federal adjusted taxable gifts and specific exemption, exceeds $1,000,000.
+For nonresident U.S. citizens who die on or before March 31, 2014, an estate may be subject to the New York estate tax if it includes real estate or tangible personal property having a situs within the state of New York and the gross estate, plus federal adjusted taxable gifts and specific exemption, exceeds $1,000,000.

 For nonresident, non-U.S. citizens, an estate may be subject to the New York estate tax if it includes real or tangible personal property having a situs within the state of New York and the estate is required to file a federal estate tax return (Form 706-NA).